FROM BOROBUDUR TO PRAMBANAN IN ONE DAY BY BIKE!

 Area: > 2,500 square meters

-If you choose public transportation, take the Trans Jogja buses that connect Yogyakarta to the Jombor terminus.
-From there, take another local bus to Borobudur.
-Unfortunately, public transportation in Yogyakarta is not very efficient.
-The routes and schedules are limited and not always reliable.
+If you opt for public transport, Trans Jogja buses connect Yogyakarta to the Jombor terminus and stop at the temple.
+From there, you will need to take a local bus to Borobudur.
+Unfortunately, Yogyakarta’s public transport system is not very efficient; routes and schedules are limited and not always adhered to.
+For this reason, we recommend opting for a private car.

-Considering heavy traffic slowdowns, we recommend leaving at least an hour and a half before your visiting time.
+Due to the heavy traffic in Yogyakarta, delays are commonplace, so we recommend leaving at least an hour and a half before your scheduled visit.

 Since access is limited, we recommend that you purchase tickets in advance through the official online site found at this link.